Metro (Minnesota): History

 Prior to August 17, 2019, service along the entire length of the Green Line operated 24/7, the only one of 22 light rail systems in the United States to do so, but a common practice on some heavy rail lines such as the New York City Subway and PATH.
 The service gap from 2AM to 4AM was replaced by bus service.
 The current schedule on the Blue Line sees the first departure at 3:19AM and the last arrival at 12:50AM.
 On the Green Line, the first departure is at 4:29AM and the last arrival is at 12:10AM.
 Metro Transit also provides a shuttle service between the stations serving Terminal 1 (Lindbergh) and Terminal 2 (Humphrey) of Minneapolis–Saint Paul International Airport during the overnight service gap on the Blue Line.

 The Orange Line, which connects Burnsville to downtown Minneapolis via Interstate 35W, with stops in Bloomington, Richfield, and south Minneapolis, opened on December 4, 2021.
 The D Line, running between the Mall of America and Brooklyn Center Transit Center via downtown Minneapolis via Chicago and Fremont Avenues, opened on December 3, 2022.
 The Gold Line, which is the system's first BRT line operating primarily on exclusive lanes, opened on March 22, 2025, and connects communities between downtown Saint Paul and Woodbury along the Interstate 94 corridor.
 The B Line, serving the Selby-Lake corridor between Minneapolis and downtown Saint Paul, opened on June 14, 2025.
+The E Line, connecting Southdale and Westgate via Downtown Minneapolis and the University of Minnesota, opened December 6, 2025.